TAN4UKmax/microcontrollersCourseWork/README.md

  My coursework on microcontrollers course at Belgorod State Technological University.

- This program allows to use Delta VFD-B to control asynchronous motor witch complicated time-frequency diagrams support.
+ This program allows to use Delta VFD-B to control asynchronous motor with complicated time-frequency diagrams support.